What Government Housing Assistance Programs Are Available for Immigrants?

 Rent bank programs in some cities provide emergency rental assistance for tenants facing eviction due to temporary financial hardship.
 These programs offer short-term loans or grants to help maintain housing stability while addressing underlying financial challenges.

-What Landlords Require from Immigrant Tenants
+What Do Landlords Require from Immigrant Tenants?

 Landlords typically request proof of income, references, and identification when reviewing applications.
 Showing three months of pay stubs or an employment letter demonstrates your ability to pay rent.
 Newcomers without Canadian employment history can provide proof of savings, bank statements, or a letter from their new employer.